Comparative Performance Analysis of Quantum Machine Learning Architectures for Credit Card Fraud Detection

-This study focuses on examining how various QML configurations—specifically, configurations of feature maps and ansatz architectures—influence accuracy, recall, and F1-score when applied to two real-world credit card fraud detection datasets.
+This study focuses on examining how various QML configurations, specifically, configurations of feature maps and ansatz architectures, influence accuracy, recall, and F1-score when applied to two real-world credit card fraud detection datasets.
+In addition, we incorporate statistical validation of performance through Analysis of Variance (ANOVA) and evaluate the robustness of the most effective models under different quantum noise scenarios.
 By evaluating a range of model setups and pinpointing those configurations that achieve the best performance, this work provides valuable insights for designing more effective QML-based fraud detection systems.
+Our study further provides a systematic multi-factor analysis of QML architectures, exploring how model type, feature map, ansatz design, and dataset characteristics interact and affect performance.
+This broader evaluation uncovers dependencies that are often overlooked in prior work and clarifies how these architectural components collectively influence fraud detection outcomes.
 Ultimately, this analysis contributes to the broader goal of protecting consumers and businesses from increasingly sophisticated financial threats.